BoyanVelikov/Phonebook/README.md

 To start the server, run the included start.bat file, or manually open a command prompt and execute the node server.js command.

-a JavaScript program that can load, create and delete entries from a phonebook.
+A JavaScript program that can load, create and delete entries from a phonebook.